Senior Leadership Group

 Z. M. Chirenje, MD, FRCOG has 22 years of experience in research administration and scientific leadership.
-He has served as the Executive Director of UZ-UCSF since 2002, and is the Chairman of the Executive Committee.
+He has served as the Principal Investigator (PI) of UZCHS-CTU since 2002.
 He is a Professor of Obstetrics and Gynecology at the University of Zimbabwe College of Health Sciences (UZCHS), and also holds an appointment in the Department of Obstetrics, Gynecology, and Reproductive Sciences at the UCSF School of Medicine.
 Dr. Chirenje is a member of the scientific advisory committee of the International Partnership for Microbicides (IPM), as well as a member of the World Health Organization (WHO) HPV expert committee.
 He has over 80 publications that include peer-reviewed articles, book chapters, and editorials.

 James G. Hakim, MBChB, MRCP, is a Professor of Medicine at the UZCHS and is a cardiologist with 20 years experience in conducting clinical trials.
 He is Parirenyatwa CRS Leader and is an active member of the ACTG network, where he has served as a member for the following committees: ACTG Scientific Agenda Steering Committee, Antiretroviral Committee, and HPTN Executive Committee.
 He has over 80 publications that include peer-reviewed articles.